 - Drink liquids as directed.
 Liquids will help prevent dehydration caused by diarrhea.
 Ask your healthcare provider how much liquid to drink each day and which liquids are best for you.
 You may need to drink an oral rehydration solution (ORS).
 An ORS has the right amounts of water, salts, and sugar you need to replace body fluids.
 You can buy an ORS at most grocery stores and pharmacies.

 - Eat foods that are easy to digest.
 Examples include rice, lentils, cereal, bananas, potatoes, and bread.
 It also includes some fruits (bananas, melon), well-cooked vegetables, and lean meats.
-Avoid foods high in fiber, fat, and sugar.
-Also avoid caffeine, alcohol, dairy, and red meat until your diarrhea is gone.
+Do not eat foods high in fiber, fat, and sugar.
+Also, do not drink alcohol until your diarrhea is gone.

 - Wash your hands often.
 Use soap and water.
 Wash your hands before you eat or prepare food.
 Also wash your hands after you use the bathroom.
 Use an alcohol-based hand gel when soap and water are not available.